Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Maria Dryfhout, Shutterstock

 One of the primary reasons for excessive drooling during car rides is motion sickness.
-Dogs can experience discomfort and nausea when subjected to the jostling and movement of a moving vehicle, and the discomfort can lead to excessive drooling, which is their way of dealing with an uncomfortable situation.
+Dogs can experience discomfort and nausea when subjected to the jostling and movement of a moving vehicle, and the nausea causes drooling.

 What Can You Do About It?

-• If your dog has difficulty with car rides due to motion sickness, you can use a harness or carrier to keep them more stable while they get used to the car’s movement.
+• There is medication specifically designed to alleviate your dog’s motion sickness.
+You can discuss this with your vet, alongside desensitization techniques.
+If your dog has difficulty with car rides due to motion sickness, it’s best to have them travel on an empty stomach, which means no food for approximately 4 to 6 hours before.
+Less movement will reduce the likelihood of motion sickness, you can consider using a crate or a seat belt.
+Darkening the side windows may also help to force them to look in a forward direction.
 Keeping the car cool can also help, and you can bring along a favorite toy or piece of clothing to help them feel more comfortable.
 Distracting them with games and songs can help keep them more relaxed and may take their mind off being on the road.

 2. Anxiety and Stress